Affordable Kitchen Remodel Using Stock Cabinets and DIY Doors

 Before image of an empty room with yellow walls and wooden floors, part of an affordable kitchen remodel project.

-After removing the old kitchen and reconfiguring a few walls, we installed new stock cabinets from The Home Depot.
-They’re pretty basic which is fine; I really only needed the cabinet boxes since I had plans to replace the doors.
+We started by removing the old kitchen setup and reconfiguring a few walls.
+From there, we installed budget-friendly stock cabinets from Home Depot.
+I chose the cheapest cabinet boxes available since I planned to upgrade the doors myself.

 Kitchen in progress during an affordable kitchen remodel, featuring unfinished wood cabinets, a large island, and hardwood floors.